hharnisc/hharnisc.github.io/_drafts/questions-when-starting-at-a-startup.md

 - Startups
 ---

-GOAL: What questions should I have asked when I joined my first startup?

 When I first joined a startup in 2012 I did my best to ask the right questions when interviewing.
 My engineering background prepared me for engineering tasks and helped my write a great resume, but it didn't prepare me well for how to evaluate a startup offer.
 While this might be obvious to some, this is what I wish I knew when trying to break into the startup scene.

 # Foundation